-Incorporate information and selected approaches into a community water management plan
+Incorporate information and selected approaches into a collaborative water management plan

-Informed by the initial assessments, prioritization, and community outreach efforts, the facilitating conservation entity can collaborate with water users and other stakeholders to refine the program strategies, develop a suite of flow enhancement options, and identify the associated permitting considerations.
+Informed by the initial assessments, prioritization, and collaborative outreach efforts, the facilitating conservation entity can collaborate with water users and other stakeholders to develop flow objectives and restoration goals, refine the program strategies, develop a suite of flow enhancement options, and identify the associated permitting considerations.
 A CWM plan will provide a blueprint to develop restoration projects and promote management actions that can address individual water needs and provide mutual benefits, including cost savings for participants.
-It synthesizes information about watershed conditions, provides guidance for voluntary actions that do not require infrastructure (e.g., coordinated timing of diversions), and identifies the types of infrastructure projects that could improve the ecological health of an important stream and serve as demonstration projects.
+It synthesizes information about watershed conditions, provides information on flow objectives and restoration goals, provides guidance for voluntary actions that do not require infrastructure (e.g., coordinated timing of diversions), and identifies the types of infrastructure projects that could improve the ecological health of an important stream and serve as demonstration projects.

-Elements of a CWM Plan
+Potential Elements of a CWM Plan

 - Identify the purpose of the plan, the parties involved in its development, and the rationale for the chosen approach(es).
 Include a description of the key goals and objectives of the CWM effort. - Describe the watershed conditions, including geology, climate, land use, and hydrology. - Include a hydrologic evaluation that compares rainfall, stream discharge, and human water use on annual, seasonal, and monthly scales.
-Determine whether other water sources, such as groundwater, are available and to what extent they are being used to meet water needs. - Identify the focal species or environmental criteria driving the interest in improving instream flows.
-Include a summary of flow needs during different parts of the life cycle, species and habitat distribution within the watershed, impacts of streamflow on habitat availability, and key limiting factors or impairments that the CWM approach aims to address. - Recommend strategies to achieve the identified goals and objectives of the CWM plan.
+Determine whether other water sources, such as groundwater, are available and to what extent they are being used to meet water needs. - Identify the focal species or environmental processes driving the interest in improving instream flows.
+At a high level, what key limiting factors or impairments is the CWM approach aiming to address. - Develop flow objectives and restoration goals.
+These objectives and goals may take a more general tone, focusing on restoring ecological processes and functional flows that protect an array of native plants and animals, or may focus on specific species. - Recommend strategies to achieve the identified goals and objectives of the CWM plan.
 Include coordinated approaches that the community can take together, as well as the suite of recommended site-specific tools recommended for use (where practical). - Summarize the administrative approach for plan implementation, including ongoing community communication and coordination efforts, monitoring and data collection, permitting approaches, project prioritization approach, and funding strategy.
 Identify key roles of plan participants. - Outline an adaptive management strategy that can be used to guide the community through updating the CWM plan approach as needed to incorporate changes in project approaches and/or expansion of efforts beyond the initial participants.